Egahi/populate-firestore/README.md

 # populate-firestore
-Publish multiple documents from a csv file to firestore
+Publish multiple documents with data from an excel file to firestore